neelsmith/latphone/shared/src/main/tut/overview.md

 ## Numeric characters

-As single set of numeric characters is defined for all implementations of `LatinAlphabet`:  it is a subset of the Unicode codepoints defined for Roman numerals in the "Number forms" section of Unicode, and is [summarized in this table](../numerics).
+A single set of numeric characters is defined for all implementations of `LatinAlphabet`:  it is a subset of the Unicode codepoints defined for Roman numerals in the "Number forms" section of Unicode, and is [summarized in this table](../numerics).

 The syntax of numeric strings can be validated, and integer values computed for arbitrary numeric strings.